01 of 05

 05 of 05

-The Silver Skillet, located on Atlanta's west side near Atlantic Station, is frequently cited by food shows as a must-stop spot in Atlanta.
-Around since the 1950s, The Silver Skillet isn't the prettiest of places (it feels authentically like you've traveled back in time), but it is famous for its breakfasts and Southern diner dishes.
+The Silver Skillet Restaurant, located on Atlanta's west side near Atlantic Station, is frequently cited by food shows as a must-stop spot in Atlanta.
+Around since the 1950s, the Silver Skillet Restaurant isn't the prettiest of places (it feels authentically like you've traveled back in time), but it is famous for its breakfasts and Southern diner dishes.
 Stop in for the biscuits and some red-eye gravy.

-The restaurant has also appeared in various commercials and ads, and even music videos.
+The restaurant has also appeared in various commercials, ads, and even music videos.
 It's basically a local celebrity.